rajpatel26/Three-Card-Poker/README.md

 # Three-Card-Poker
-Implementation of a simplified version of a popular casino game Three-Card-Poker.
+Implementation of a simplified version of a popular casino game Three-Card-Poker using Python language.